longturn/freeciv21/docs/General/Manuals/client-manual.rst

 :guilabel:`Cancel Treaty` button.
 Relationship pacts can be changed with the :guilabel:`Diplomacy View`.
 Most rulesets support :strong:`Cease Fire`, :strong:`Peace`, and :strong:`Alliance`.

-.. note:: Some forms of government won't allow you to break a :strong:`Peace` or :strong:`Alliance` treaty without going to into Anarchy.
+.. note:: Some forms of government will not allow you to break a :strong:`Peace` or :strong:`Alliance` treaty without going to into Anarchy.

 Lastly, clicking :guilabel:`Meet` will bring up a diplomacy screen where you can interact with a player that